seanbreckenridge/dotfiles/README.md

 Packages can be added to the `.txt` files manually, and then `yadm bootstrap` can be run repeatedely to make sure everything is installed.

-[bin/README.md](./bin/README.md) has a summary of each script in bin.
+[bin/README.md](./bin/README.md) has a summary of each script in bin; [.config/shortcuts.cfg](.config/shortcuts.cfg) describes a few more that are created with [shortcuts](https://github.com/seanbreckenridge/shortcuts)

 ### Install